GOP leader Mitch McConnell is hospitalized after fall, his spokesman says

 The 81-year-old senator from Kentucky fell after he tripped at a hotel in Washington, D.C., his spokesman said.

-"This evening, Leader McConnell tripped at a local hotel during a private dinner.
-He has been admitted to the hospital where he is receiving treatment" said McConnell spokesman Doug Andres.
+"This evening, Leader McConnell tripped at a local hotel during a private dinner."
+McConnell spokesman Doug Andres said in a statement released early Thursday.
+He has been admitted to the hospital where he is receiving treatment."

 McConnell is a survivor of polio from his childhood, when he was diagnosed before a vaccine had been developed.
 In 2018, he cited his personal battle as motivation to eradicate the disease around the world.